 Looking at the Sheringham SSIF bid to close gender gaps in maths in KS2, the results speak for themselves: For Year 5/6, the gap between boys and girls in ‘attempted answers’ fell from -2.4% in Autumn 2017 to -0.1% in Spring 2019.
 For ‘correctly answered’, the numbers are -5.2% and minus -1.5, respectively.

-Especially for attendees at the upcoming Slow-Burn Leadership conference, it is important to understand where Cooperative Learning sits in context of that success, and where it doesn’t.
+Especially for attendees at the upcoming Slow-Burn Leadership conference (see this post on Sir Carter’s speech), it is important to understand where Cooperative Learning sits in context of that success, and where it doesn’t.
 I often reiterate the confusing claim that Cooperative Learning has no purpose on its own.
 It is not “group work” or “another tool to get children talking” – it is a single, surgical delivery system for virtually any combination of subject content and (hold on to your hat) other teaching strategies, that doesn’t choke the individual teacher.

 100% staff buy-inCarla Steadman, HT, The Bawburgh School